zxpsuper/zxpsuper/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on xiaojiaoyu
+- 🔭 I’m currently working on zwsoft
-- 🌱 I’m currently learning javascript vue react and soon
+- 🌱 I’m currently learning javascript vue react angular and soon
 - 👯 I’m looking to collaborate on ...